 Thank you for the beautiful flower arrangement after Peter’s passing.
 I am sure you are grieving too, but know that he always thought of you as one of his closest friends.

 Dear Sally and John,

 The wreath you sent to the funeral home was stunning.
 My family and I appreciate your thoughtfulness and consideration during this difficult time.
-Your support and kindness is helping us through this difficult time.
+Your support and kindness are helping us through this difficult time.

 Thank You Note Samples for Donations

-Many people choose to request donations to a favorite charity in lieu of flowers.
+Many people choose to request donations to a favorite charity in place of flowers.
 If your friends have honored this, you need to thank them for their generosity and thoughtfulness.
 Most charities send cards to the family of the deceased with the names of donors so you'll know where the money or gift items came from.

 Here are some examples of thank you notes for people who donated to a charity in memory of your loved one:

 Thank you so much for the generous donation to the American Heart Association in Zeke’s name.
 As you know, he suffered from heart disease for years before his passing, and this was the perfect gift in his memory.